pyTMD/pyTMD/doc/source/background/Reference-Systems.rst

 #################

 Locations of planetary bodies and satellites can be determined in an Earth-centered Earth-Fixed (ECEF) coordinate system :cite:p:`Montenbruck:1989uk`.
-ECEF is a Cartesian coordinate system representing *x*, *y*, and *z* measurements from the Earth's center of mass.
+ECEF is a Cartesian coordinate system representing :math:`x`, :math:`y`, and :math:`z` measurements from the Earth's center of mass.
-The *z* axis is aligned with the Earth's rotation axis, the *x* axis is aligned with the intersection of the prime meridian and the equator, and the *y* axis is aligned with 90 degrees east longitude and the equator.
+The :math:`z` axis is aligned with the Earth's rotation axis, the :math:`x` axis is aligned with the intersection of the prime meridian and the equator, and the :math:`y` axis is aligned with 90 degrees east longitude and the equator.

 The Cartesian coordinates of a point in space can be obtained from its ellipsoidal coordinates: